nmeusling/sme0230_trafficlight/README.md

 is to a position that does not already contain the highest possible piece (#).
 If the move is invalid, execution is stopped.
 If the move is valid, the updated game board is displayed.

+### Part 2

+In part 2, turns are alternated between two players.
+If an invalid move is input, the player will have a chance to enter a new move until a valid move has been entered.
+Player can quit game by entering 'Q' instead of entering a move.
+Execution will end automatically when there are no more valid moves left (i.e when the board has been filled with #).